This page is devoted to providing information related to the 2020 Century Celebration of the 19th Amendment to the United States Constitution.

 The story of Ellen Martin, the first Illinois woman to vote

-History of women jailed, tortured in fight for vote -- with book list
+History of women jailed, tortured in fight for vote -- with list of books on the suffrage movement

 Additional figures and events from the Illinois suffrage movement history (pages 559-593) can be found in the “History of Woman Suffrage, Volume 3," Chapter XLIII - Illinois, By Elizabeth Cady Stanton, Susan B. Anthony, Matilda Joslyn Gage)